 The Rutgers-Princeton Center for Cognitive Computational Neuropsychiatry (CCNP) has been formed to pursue this exciting opportunity.
 The goal is to leverage the expertise in Princeton’s Department of Psychology and Neuroscience Institute, and in Rutgers’ Departments of Psychology, Psychiatry and Computer Science, Rutgers University Behavioral Health Care, Robert Wood Johnson Hospital, and the Rutgers Brain Health Institute, in a major collaborative initiative that has the potential to be much greater than the sum of its individual parts.
 The center, housed in the Research Tower on Busch campus in Piscataway, is co-directed by Dr. Anna Konova from Rutgers (RWJMS/Psychiatry/UBHC) and Dr. Yael Niv from Princeton University.
 Of note, the CCNP- driven partnership with Princeton University was highlighted and a key part of the recently awarded $29 million Clinical and Translational Science Awards (CTSA) grant to a Rutgers-lead team of clinicians and scientists from Rutgers, Princeton University and New Jersey Institute of Technology.

-BHI is currently recruiting a Director for the RUARC.
-BHI recently recruited two senior addiction researchers, Dr. Chris Pierce, as a tenured Professor in Psychiatry at RWJMS and Dr. Ying-Xian Pan as Professor in Anesthesiology at NJMS.
+BHI recently recruited Dr. Danielle Dick as the inaugural Director for the RARC.
+BHI also recruited two senior addiction researchers, Dr. Chris Pierce, as a tenured Professor in Psychiatry at RWJMS and Dr. Ying-Xian Pan as Professor in Anesthesiology at NJMS.
 Dr. Pierce is a well-funded world-class researcher focus on identifying mechanisms underlying addictive behavior and Dr. Pan is a leader in opioid receptor research, developing new opioid drugs that have analgesic properties with reduced addiction liability.
-BHI has also recruited several junior faculty in addiction research: Dr. David Barker, as an Assistant Professor in Psychology in SAS- RU-NB, Dr. Morgan James and Dr. Mark Rossi as Assistant Professors in Psychiatry in RWJMS and Dr. Ioana Carcea as an Assistant Professor of Pharmacology, Physiology and Neuroscience in NJMS.
+BHI has also recruited several junior faculty in addiction research: Dr. David Barker, as an Assistant Professor in Psychology in SAS- RU-NB, Dr. Morgan James and Dr. Mark Rossi as Assistant Professors in Psychiatry in RWJMS and Dr. Ioana Carcea Dr. Miriam Bocarsly as Assistant Professors of Pharmacology, Physiology and Neuroscience in NJMS.

 - Creating state-of-the-art research cores and supporting multi-investigator extramural grant applications across Rutgers.